 Responsive design is a web design and development technique that creates a site or system that reacts to the size of a user’s screen.
-Responsive design will optimise a user’s browsing experience by creating a flexible and responsive web page, optimised for the device that is accessing it.
-Increasing use of the internet and proliferation of web applications on tablet and mobile devices has been the driving force behind this development.
+Responsive design will optimize a user’s browsing experience by creating a flexible and responsive web page, optimized for the device that is accessing it.
+Increasing use of the internet and proliferation of web applications on tablets and mobile devices has been the driving force behind this development.

 Visual impression website has a good example of how responsive design changes to fit the screen:

 Increasing your reach to tablet and mobile audiences